 LP to CD - Reproducing the best possible quality of sound

-Part of this work involved the support of media studies students in their degree course and assisting with BFI and BBC projects.
+Part of my work there was involved in providing facilities for students during their 3 year media studies degree course, and assisting with various BFI and BBC projects.

 After a few years of freelance engineering work and location recording projects, I formed my own company 'Shaw Sounds' in November 1981.

-My aim today is to produce high quality digital transfers from analogue sound formats such as Shellac, Acetate 78 records, Vinyl LPs, Reel to Reel tapes and Cassettes.
+My aim today is to produce high quality digital transfers from analog formats such as Vinyl, Shellac, Acetate 78 records, reel to reel tapes and cassettes.

 With the aid of the internet, orders are received from all over the UK including projects from overseas.

-Record & tape collections for conversion are always welcome whether large or small !
+Record and tape projects for conversion are always welcome whether large or small.

 Many projects have been undertaken for museums, archive establishments, film companies and broadcasting - I particularly enjoyed producing input for the John Peel programme - 'Home Truths' for BBC Radio 4 in 2004.

 Some of my work involves digitising large quantities of oral history archive tapes - this is particularly satisfying, knowing that the content will be preserved for years to come for future generations.

 With the growing popularity of genealogy these days, vintage audio recordings are becoming an interesting and necessary addition to family history research and documentation.

 As a lover of music, it's always a pleasure to transfer vinyl LP and 78rpm record collections for enthusiasts to treasure and relive their past!